Select your language

 See also 2.7 in the handbook

-CRIMINAL RECORD CHECKS FOR PEOPLE COMING FROM ABROAD
+CRIMINAL RECORD CHECKS FOR PEOPLE COMING FROM ABROAD:

 A DBS check will only give information about an individual's time in the UK.
 If you have a vulnerable group worker / volunteer who has lived overseas you should follow the procedures noted in these links to get longer-term information about their criminal history.
+Please note: the individual often has to get this information before they leave their previous country.

 Guidance on the application process for criminal records checks overseas